A9 (classification): Becoming classified

 Classification is often based on the anatomical nature of the amputation.
 The classification system takes several things into account when putting people into this class.
-These include which limbs are effected, how many limbs are effected, and how much of a limb is missing.
+These include which limbs are affected, how many limbs are affected, and how much of a limb is missing.

 For this class, classification generally has four phases.
 The first stage of classification is a health examination.
 For amputees, this is often done on site at a sports training facility or competition.
 The second stage is observation in practice, the third stage is observation in competition and the last stage is assigning the sportsperson to a relevant class.
 Sometimes the health examination may not be done on site because the nature of the amputation could cause not physically visible alterations to the body.
 This is especially true for lower limb amputees as it relates to how their limbs align with their hips and the impact this has on their spine and how their skull sits on their spine.

 During the observation phase involving training or practice for track and field, athletes in this class may be asked to demonstrate their skills in athletics, such as running, jumping or throwing.
 A determination is then made as to what classification an athlete should compete in.
 Classifications may be Confirmed or Review status.
 For athletes who do not have access to a full classification panel, Provisional classification is available; this is a temporary Review classification, considered an indication of class only, and generally used only in lower levels of competition.

 For wheelchair basketball, part of the classification process involves observing a player during practice or training.
 This often includes observing them go one-on-one against someone who is likely to be in the same class the player would be classified into.